House Bill No. 108

 (c) the abbreviated review of a proposal that: (i) does not significantly affect the cost or use of health care; (ii) is necessary to eliminate or prevent imminent safety hazards or to repair or replace a facility damaged or destroyed as a

-residents needing only that level of care.
+that level of care.

 (2) At least 30 days before any person or persons acquire or enter into a contract to acquire 50% or more of an existing health care facility, they shall submit to the department a letter noting intent to acquire the facility and of the services to be offered in the facility and its bed capacity.